chepeniv/PR-T3/11-Best_Self/README.md

 # Purpose

-Each of us can create a list of strengths we believe we have.
-However, there are many strengths we hold that are more apparent to the people we work, live, and socialize with often.
-The purpose of this project is to gather data about what others see in us when we show up as our “best self” in order to better understand the strengths we possess.
-This, in turn, will help us better brand ourselves to employers when we are seeking new opportunities and determine what roles we may succeed in.
-It will also prepare you to speak about yourself in a positive manner.
-We are often told to be humble and not overzealous when it comes to our personalities, this project is giving you outside data in order to evaluate yourself.
+there are strengths we hold that are more apparent to others than they are to us. here we'll gather data about what others see in us as our primary strengths. this will help us better brand ourselves and to determine what roles may best be suited for. it will enable you to present yourself in a positive manner.

-This project will help you in T4 when we create your Personal Narrative.
-We are determining who you are as a professional in this new industry.
-You should also be able to create your elevator pitch which will aid you in networking, interviewing, and job applications.
+we'll determine who you are as a professional. this will aid you later when you create an elevator pitch